A Communion Service will be held at St David’s Church at 10.30am. All welcome – Covid precautions.

 “Behold the Handmaid of the Lord; be it unto me according to thy Word.”

 One of the few Feasts often to occur within Lent, the Annunciation to the Blessed Virgin Mary this year is on Thursday 25th March and there will be a Covid-safe Communion Service at St David’s Church at the top of St David’s Hill at 10.30am.

 On Wednesday 24th March at St Michael’s Church there is 9.30 Matins and 10am Mass, to which you are also most welcome.

 Music – Hymns 185: 188: 161(t385?), Mass for 4 voices, by William Byrd..
 Gabriel’s Message (trad Basque).

-The Mass Setting is “Missa Aeterna Christi Munera” (the Eternal gifts of Christ) by Palestrina; our Motet is the 5-part “Ave Maria” by Parsons.
+In 2016 the Mass Setting was “Missa Aeterna Christi Munera” (the Eternal gifts of Christ) by Palestrina; and Motet the 5-part “Ave Maria” by Parsons.
 While in 2017 we combined the Annunciation with Mothering Sunday.

 Exeter’s Royal Albert Memorial Museum (RAMM) houses a fine late 15th Century painted and gilded Annunciation panel from the Tyrol region of Austria, but the image displayed here is one of the South Aisle Windows from St Michael’s.